thebrettbarlow/FlowUtilities/NoOxfordComma/README.md

 # NoOxfordComma
-For more information on how to use this, check out [the video on my website](http://brettbarlow.com) and the comments within the Apex Class: [FlowUtility_NoOxfordComma.cls](./FlowUtility_NoOxfordComma.cls).
+For more information on how to use this, check out [the YouTube video](https://youtu.be/6EPX1iGikqI) and the comments within the Apex Class: [FlowUtility_NoOxfordComma.cls](./FlowUtility_NoOxfordComma.cls).

 Click here to install the Unmanaged Package: [Production](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t6A0000014AI7)  [Sandbox](https://test.salesforce.com/packaging/installPackage.apexp?p0=04t6A0000014AI7)